alibabacloud-howto/image-search-workshop/README.md

 6. [Thanks](#thanks)

 ## Introduction

-This is a demo workshop which showcases the [Image Search](https://www.alibabacloud.com/help/product/66413.htm), an Alibaba Cloud image search service.
-After the construction, you can upload an image and try products search.
+This is a demo workshop that showcases [Image Search](https://www.alibabacloud.com/help/product/66413.htm), an Alibaba Cloud image search service.
+After its completion, you will be able to upload images and try to search them by uploading a similar picture.

-The demo is a website compatible with desktop computers and smartphones.
+This demo is a website compatible with desktop computers and smartphones.
 It contains two main pages:
-* *Management objects* page
+* *Manage objects*

-    * where users can add/update/delete products in the database.
+    This page allows users to add/update/delete product images in the database.

-* *Home* page
+* *Home*

-    * where users can search products that look similar to an uploaded photo.
-    * The picture can come from a JPEG file or directly from a camera when the user views this page on a smartphone.
+    This page lets users to search for products that look similar to an uploaded photo (this photo can come from a JPEG file or directly from a camera when the user views this page on a smartphone).

-The following diagram represents the demo architecture.
+The following diagram represents the demo architecture:

+![image_search_demo_architecture.svg](images/image_search_demo_architecture.svg)

-There are two databases: one for storing names & images of registered objects, and one managed by the Image Search instance (it only stores selected image features required for searches).
+There are two databases: one for storing names & images of registered objects, and one managed by the [Image Search instance](https://www.alibabacloud.com/help/doc-detail/66569.htm) (it only stores selected image features required for searches).
 Both databases are synchronized via object UUIDs.

-![image_search_demo_architecture.svg](images/image_search_demo_architecture.svg)

 ## Prerequisite